-The ERL Depot was to be the Changi mega depot which also houses the East West Line and Downtown Line.
+The ERL Depot was to be an Integrated Depot in Changi which also houses the East-West Line and Downtown Line.

 Construction of the TEL’s East Coast stretch (formerly the ERL) began in 2016 with all station working names confirmed as final names with the exception of Amber station, which was changed to Tanjong Katong.

-In December 2016, it was announced that the Rapid Transit System (RTS) link between Woodlands North and Bukit Chagar (Johor Bahru) will adopt Singapore’s Thomson-East Coast line system, including its signaling system, rolling stock, communication system and integrated supervisory control system, to reap economics of scale.
+In December 2016, it was announced that the Rapid Transit System (RTS) link between Woodlands North and Bukit Chagar (Johor Bahru) will adopt Singapore’s Thomson-East Coast line system, including its signalling system, rolling stock, communication system and integrated supervisory control system, to reap economies of scale.

-Stage 1 consisting of Woodlands North, Woodlands and Woodlands South stations is scheduled for opening in Year 2019 along with Mandai Depot.
+Stage 1 consisting of Woodlands North, Woodlands and Woodlands South stations is scheduled for opening in End January 2020, before Chinese New Year, along with Mandai Depot.
 Woodlands station will interchange with the North South Line.

-Stage 2 consisting of six stations between Springleaf and Caldecott is scheduled for opening in Year 2020.
-Caldecott station will interchange with the Circle Line.
-A station box presently referred to as Tagore station will be built between Springleaf and Lentor.
+Stage 2 consisting of six stations between Springleaf and Caldecott was originally scheduled for opening in Year 2020.
+Caldecott station would interchange with the Circle Line.
+A station box presently referred to as Tagore station would be built between Springleaf and Lentor.

 Stage 3 consisting of thirteen stations between Mount Pleasant and Gardens by the Bay is scheduled for opening in Year 2021.
 Stevens station will interchange with the Downtown Line, Orchard with the North South Line, Outram Park with the East West Line and North East Line, and Marina Bay with the North South Line and Circle Line.